py-why/dodiscover/CONTRIBUTING.md

         conda create -n dodiscover python=3.9
         conda activate dodiscover

-    Once your virtual environment is activated, you can install your local clone in "editable mode" with
+    Next, you'll need poetry installed, which is a software dependency manager written in Python.
+Follow the [official instructions to install poetry](https://python-poetry.org/docs/#installation).
+Once your virtual environment is activated, you can install your local clone with ``poetry``.

+        # the output should show a version greater than 1.2.0 (e.g. "Poetry (version 1.2.0)")
+        poetry --version

+        # next install dodiscover using poetry
         pip install -U pip setuptools wheel
         poetry install --with docs,test,style --extras graph_func